Skip to Content

 What Type of Meat is Steak Frites?

 There is truly no right answer, other than beef!
 But what cut of steak is used for steak frites?
 Well that’s totally up to you!
 Traditional steak frites can be found in many different varieties, as the cut of meat typically varies by region!
 Some folks use rump steak, whereas other recipes use ribeye, flank steak, or porterhouse.
+Even skirt steak would work.
 Our recipe for steak frites uses juicy, well-marbled ribeye.
 We feel that this cut marries perfectly with our crispy seasoned fries.
 If you have another cut of beef on hand, feel free to give it a try and let us know how it turns out!
 Aside from the cut of meat, sometimes steak frites is served with gravy or a cream-based sauce.
 We love our steak frites recipe served with garlic aioli, but who are we to get in the way of ketchup or your favorite dipping sauce?

 potatoes sliced into French fries soaking in a bowl of ice water to remove starch before frying